rax-maas/blueflood/README.md

   will enqueue a lot of rollups and consume a lot of memory.

-The goal of these tunables is to allow flexible configuration so that a rollup slave will always have rollups to execute when the are available.
+The goal of these tunables is to allow flexible configuration so that a rollup slave will always have rollups to execute when they are available.

 ### Poll Timer
 Monitors how long it takes for the poll() method to look for schedulable slots.